bkryzz/modcel/README.md

 Agent-based modeling of biological tissues (from the Latin <i><b>MOD</b>ulamen <b>CEL</b>lularum</i>, or "the rhythm of cells").

-<b>MODCEL v2.5 is an AGENT-BASED biophysical simulation model</b> aimed at mathematically reconstructing and modeling tissue physiology, possibly starting from 2D images (for backward compatibility with versions ≤2.0, it also includes older modules for 3D simulation of e.g. spheroids or organoids with central symmetry.)
+<b>MODCEL v2.5 is an AGENT-BASED biophysical simulation model</b> aimed at mathematically reconstructing and modeling
+tissue physiology starting from 2D image slices, possibly stacked in the 3rd dimension (for backward compatibility with versions ≤2.0, it also includes older modules for 3D simulation of e.g. spheroids or organoids with central symmetry.)

-  The key intended target application is to input 2D representations of biological tissues, as typically resulting from a histological section or a clinical biopsy.
-The user can either input a tissue map from a real sample (e.g., slides reconstructed via segmentation tools like <a href="https://github.com/MouseLand/cellpose">CellPose</a> or <a href="https://github.com/CellProfiler">CellProfiler</a>), or build their own tissue model, to imitate a realistic pattern or create an entirely arbitrary condition.
+  The key intended target application is to input 2D representations of biological tissues, as typically resulting from a histological slide (section) or a clinical biopsy.
+The user can input a tissue map from a real sample (e.g., slides reconstructed via segmentation tools like <a href="https://github.com/MouseLand/cellpose">CellPose</a> or <a href="https://github.com/CellProfiler">CellProfiler</a>), or by the embedded "imageproc" histology analyzer, or build their own tissue model to imitate a realistic pattern or create an entirely arbitrary starting condition.

   The geometry and physics allows a 3D representation, however taking advantage (with respect to other softwares) of a <b>layered</b> tissue structure, that better approaches the architecture of most living tissues.
+This is the meaning of "2.5", a 3rd dimension that is seen as a stacking of 2D layers.

-  The main module MODLOG (its number-crunching F90 engine) treats a population of cells/agents that evolve in time and space according to a set of Markovian rules and internal chemical evolution of a prescribed set of metabolites.
+  The main module MODLOG (the number-crunching F90 engine) treats a population of cells/agents that evolve in time and space according to a set of Markovian rules and internal chemical evolution of a prescribed set of metabolites.
-  Chemical species can be assigned fixed, or transported and diffused by the fluids.
+  Chemical species can be assigned as fixed on the grid, or transported and diffused by the fluids (air, blood, lymph...).
-  Cell-cell and cell-fluid xchanges are regulated by a basic model of advection-diffusion equations.
+  Cell-cell and cell-fluid exchanges are regulated by a basic model of advection-diffusion equations.

   The following features decribe the cell/agent population: